transcelerate/ddf-sdr-ui/README.md

 ```

 To run locally, create `environment.development.ts` file under environments folder, and replace the values of the keys with values of the target environment.
 And this file is not committed, as it is ignored in `.gitignore` file.

-## Certificate Installation for APIM
-1. Get the environment specific client certificates from Cloud administrator and install on the local system.

-2. While accessing homepage, certificate selection prompt will be shown.
-Select the relevant certificate from the list to proceed further and access data.

 **Application Authentication :**
 - The application uses  Microsoft Authentication Library (MSAL) for user authentication.